andrewmcaleavey/ReliableTrendIndex/README.md

 that the method could not specifically identify the change score.

 However, the RTI would incorporate all six measurements.
 It is a waste to ignore two-thirds of our information here.
+In its most simple form, the RTI takes the RCI’s observed difference score question (How likely is this difference score, if the true change was actually 0?) and extends it to the overall sequence of scores (How likely is this sequence of scores if the true linear trend was actually 0?).

 To use `rti_calc_simple()` we need the observations as a vector and the *squared* standard error of the difference.